Currency:USD $

 Engaging with the Community

 As we anticipate the start of the new season, player feedback on Mythic Plus and its evolving elements is invaluable.
-Whether you have concerns or enthusiasm about Midnight Season 1, it's important that these perspectives shape future developments.
-Here are a few questions to consider as we approach the launch:
+Whether you have concerns or enthusiasm about Midnight Season 1, these perspectives shape future developments.
+A few questions worth considering as the season approaches:

 1. What specific features or changes are you most excited about?